-Table 3.
-Required tasks in sequential order

-Step Required task Management method Relevant cloud interface Refer to 1.
+Table 3: Required tasks in sequential order Step Required task Management method Relevant cloud interface Refer to 1.
 Set a password for the 'ibmsc' user if necessary (a Linux root user action), and then switch to the 'ibmsc' user.
-CLI All "CLI - Switching to 'IBMSC' user mode" on page 84 2.
+CLI All "CLI - Switching to 'IBMSC' user mode" on page 76 2.
 Run initial setup to define high-availablity groups, add SSL certificate and set storage system credentials.
 If you complete the initial setup, you can skip steps 3-6 below.
-UI All • "Running initial setup" on page 29 3.
+UI All • "Running initial setup" on page 27 3.
 Log in to the UI and then change the password of the initial admin user.
-UI All "Logging in" on page 24 "Changing the password of a Spectrum Connect user" on page 41 4.
-Define a high-availability group UI IBM Storage Provider for VMware VASA "Managing high-availability groups" on page 33 5.
-Add SSL certificate for the Spectrum Connect server CLI or UI All "CLI - Managing server certificates" on page 86 "Managing server certificates" on page 36 6.
-Add the storage system access credentials CLI or UI All "CLI - Adding or removing storage system credentials" on page 88 "Entering the storage system credentials" on page 43 7.
-Add the storage systems to be used CLI or UI All "CLI - Managing storage systems" on page 90 "Adding a storage system" on page 45
+UI All "Logging in" on page 22 "Changing the password of a Spectrum Connect user" on page 38

+Table 3: Required tasks in sequential order (continued) Step Required task Management method Relevant cloud interface Refer to 4.
+Define a high- availability group UI IBM Storage Provider for VMware VASA "Managing high-availability groups " on page 31 5.
+Add SSL certificate for the Spectrum Connect server CLI or UI All "CLI - Managing server certificates" on page 78 "Managing server certificates" on page 34 6.
+Add the storage system access credentials CLI or UI All "CLI - Adding or removing storage system credentials" on page 79 "Entering the storage system credentials" on page 40 7.
+Add the storage systems to be used CLI or UI All "CLI - Managing storage systems" on page 81 "Adding a storage system" on page 42